 - Increases wellbeing – You can read the studies here and here.

 As well as that, there is evidence from schools emerging that growth mindset is associated with grit and prosocial behaviours (you can read about this here and here).
-I think all teachers would agree that these are the sort of behaviours and skills we would want to help our students develop.
+I think all teachers would agree that these are exactly the sort of behaviours and skills we would want to help our students develop.

 But does having a growth mindset improve student grades?
 It depends who you ask and what study you read.
 A recent study that looked at 433 students in China found that there was no association between growth mindset and grades (you can read this study here).
-This has caused quite a stir in growth mindset circles.

 The findings from these three research papers contrast to a large scale study conducted by Carol Dweck (of over 160,000 students) which found that growth mindset predicts grades across every socio-economic level.
 Another study of 121,835 students found that students with lower grades reported more of a fixed mindset.
 These studies are fascinating and very important as they use a very large same size (adding weight to their findings).
 A different study on 1,500 students found that combining a growth mindset and a sense of purpose intervention improved the likelihood of students completing Maths, English and Science courses.